dlang-community/discussions/README.md

-# discussions
+# Discussions

-A public discussion list
+A public discussion list.

+Do you have a question?
+Then don't hesistate to open an issue!